15 Best Things To Do When Visiting Guam

 8. Discover the Beauty of Talofofo Falls

-In addition to the waterfalls, the Talofofo Falls Park includes a small museum that explores local history, including the story of Shoichi Yokoi, a Japanese soldier who famously hid in the nearby jungle for almost 30 years after World War II ended.
-Visitors can even explore the cave where he lived in solitude.
-The park also has picnic areas, so you can enjoy a peaceful lunch with the sound of cascading water in the background.
+The Talofofo Falls Park offers more than just the waterfalls—explore a museum detailing local history, including the incredible story of Shoichi Yokoi, a Japanese soldier who hid in the nearby jungle for nearly 30 years after World War II.
+Visitors can even step inside his recreated cave.

 9. Dive into Adventure at Blue Hole